viamrobotics/docs/docs/data/export.md

 3. Click **Upload Images**.
 4. Select each image you want to upload, and click **Add**.

-As for metadata, these images are associated with this machine part you selected, and aren't associated with a component or method.
+As for metadata, these images are associated with the machine part you selected, and aren't associated with a component or method.

 ## Next steps